Morehouse Higher Education in Prisons Program

 Co-curricular Experiences

-In early October 2024, the Morehouse College basketball team played a friendly yet competitive and very inspiring game of basketball with incarcerated players at FCI-ATL.
+In early October 2024, the Morehouse College basketball team played a friendly yet competitive, very inspiring game against incarcerated players at FCI-ATL.

 In 2022, the AYCGL announced its first cohort of Higher Education in Prison (HEP) Student Ambassadors.
-This program is designed to complement the Andrew Young Center’s prison education programming.
-HEP Student Ambassadors provide support to Faculty Teaching Affiliates, but they also work on campus at Morehouse to raise awareness on issues of criminal justice reform, the value of prison education, and the impact of mass incarceration on our communities.
+HEP Student Ambassadors support Faculty Teaching Affiliates and serve as peer tutors for incarcerated students.
+They also work on campus at Morehouse to raise awareness on issues of criminal justice reform, the value of prison education, and the impact of mass incarceration on our communities.